nf-core/genomeqc/docs/output.md

 ## Introduction

-This document describes the output produced by the pipeline.
-Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.
+This document describes the output produced by the nf-core/genomeqc.

 The directories listed below will be created in the results directory after the pipeline has finished.
 All paths are relative to the top-level results directory.